 Clean Your Laptop And Keep It Dust Free

 You wouldn’t think something as simple as dust might slow down your computer, but dust impedes airflow and keeps your laptop from cooling properly.
-Overheating can then directly impact overall laptop performance.
+Overheating can then directly impact overall laptop performance and battery life.

 Particularly in gaming rigs where heat management becomes an issue, keeping your laptop dust free is critical to maintaining acceptable overall speeds.
 Using canned air is a simple and cheap way to clean dust from all the ports and openings on your laptop.
 Check out a full video guide on how to clean your notebook at YouTube here: